* Euro near 10-week high vs yen, British pound

 TOKYO, Sept 13 (Reuters) - The euro held near a four-month high on Thursday after Germany’s Constitutional Court gave the green light for Berlin to ratify the euro zone’s permanent rescue fund, looking to extend gains further on possible stimulus from the U.S. Federal Reserve.

-The euro changed hands at $1.2926, up 0.2 percent from late U.S. levels and near a four-month high of $1.2937 hit a few hours after the court's ruling on Wednesday.
+The euro changed hands at $1.2919 in Asian trade, up slightly from late U.S. levels and near four-month highs of $1.2937 hit a few hours after the German Constitutional Court’s ruling on Wednesday.

 The court said the German parliament should be given veto rights over any increase in Germany’s current contribution of 190 billion euro, but the conditions it spelled out were less onerous than some had feared.